Home Care Options After A Hospital Stay

 HomeCentris Community Care provides mobile primary care services by a nurse practitioner that visits you or your family member in your home.
 The nurse practitioner can provide all the same services a primary care doctor can, such as medication review and refills.
 Our nurse practitioner is a participating provider with a variety of insurance plans.

-How Can I Learn More About Home Care Options After A Hospital Stay?
+How Can I Learn More About Home Care Options After a Hospital Stay?

 First, talk with your hospital discharge planner.
 They are a very good source of information about your home care options after a hospital stay.
-From there, if home care is a good option for you, contact your local HomeCentris office.
+If home care is a good option for you, contact your local HomeCentris office.
 HomeCentris can assist in the coordination of care from hospital discharge to home.
 Whether you call us directly or the hospital sends us a referral for your care, rest assured that we assess each patient individually, and design a care plan specific for your loved one.
 We take pride in the care we provide, our professional and compassionate staff, and our knowledgeable and helpful office staff.
 Please call us if you have questions or need assistance.